-- 1.1 This is the Statement of Investment Principles prepared by the Trustees of United Society for the Propagation of the Gospel Home Staff Pension Scheme (the Scheme).
-This statement sets down the principles governing decisions about investments for the Scheme to meet the requirements of: - the Pensions Act 1995, as amended by the Pensions Act 2004; - the Occupational Pension Schemes (Investment) Regulations 2005 as amended by the Occupational Pension Schemes (Investment) (Amendment) Regulations 2010; - the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2018; and - the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019. - 1.2 In preparing this statement the Trustees have consulted the United Society ("Us", formerly the United Society for the Propagation of the Gospel), the Principal Employer, and obtained advice from Barnett Waddingham LLP, the Trustees' investment consultants.
-Barnett Waddingham is authorised and regulated by the Financial Conduct Authority. - 1.3 This statement has been prepared with regard to the 2001 Myners review of institutional investment (including subsequent updates), and Scheme Funding legislation. - 1.4 The Trustees will review this statement at least every three years or if there is a significant change in the policy on any of the areas covered by the statement. - 1.5 The investment powers of the Trustees are set out in Clause 43 of the Definitive Trust Deed & Rules, dated 31 July 2003.
-This statement is consistent with those powers.
+- 1.1 This is the Statement of Investment Principles prepared by the Trustees of the United Society for the Propagation of the Gospel Overseas Staff Pension Scheme (the Scheme).
+This statement sets down the principles governing decisions about investments for the Scheme to meet the requirements of: - the Pensions Act 1995, as amended by the Pensions Act 2004; - the Occupational Pension Schemes (Investment) Regulations 2005, as amended by the Occupational Pension Schemes (Investment) (Amendment) Regulations 2010; - the Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018; and - the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019. - 1.2 In preparing this statement the Trustees have consulted the United Society ("Us", formerly the United Society for the Propagation of the Gospel), the Principal Employer, and obtained advice from Barnett Waddingham LLP, the Trustees' investment consultants.
+Barnett Waddingham is authorised and regulated by the Financial Conduct Authority. - 1.3 This statement has been prepared with regard to the 2001 Myners review of institutional investment (including subsequent updates), and Scheme Funding legislation. - 1.4 The Trustees will review this statement at least every three years or if there is a significant change in the policy on any of the areas covered by the statement.